vectordotdev/vector/website/content/en/highlights/2022-01-12-vector-unit-test-improvements.md

 Under-the-hood, we've reworked the unit testing implementation to more closely align with how a configuration actually runs, making it easier to support testing new features.
-However, as a result, some unit testing debug UX has also changed.
+However, as a result, some unit testing debug UX has also

-- Previously, on a test condition error, debug output included `input` event information representing the event(s) prior to being transformed. `input` event information is no longer available.
+changed: previously, on a test condition error, debug output included `input` event information representing the event(s) prior to being transformed. `input` event information is no longer available.
 The original `input` event(s) for a test can be determined from your configuration.